careerbytecode/ai-ml-3-month-internship/Project02-YouTube-Transcript-Summarizer/README.md

 ![alt text](image.png)

 ## 🗒️ Learnings
--How to use youtube-transcript-api effectively for public videos -NLTK's scoring-based extractive summarization -Streamlit for quick UI deployment
+- How to use youtube-transcript-api effectively for public videos
+- NLTK's scoring-based extractive summarization
+- Streamlit for quick UI deployment
--Error handling for unavailable videos/transcripts -Managing text preprocessing to enhance summarization
+- Error handling for unavailable videos/transcripts
+- Managing text preprocessing to enhance summarization
 ## 📦 How to Run
 ```bash
 # Step 1: Clone the repo